 Inherited Companion Dog Temperament

-In this second post within the American Alsatian Temperament unit, we will discuss the founder's work of finding ten specifically inherited temperament traits, how these polygenic traits are held on a sliding scale, and what specific traits we strive to consistently achieve in our large American Alsatian companion dog breed.
+In this second post within the American Dirus Temperament unit, we will discuss the founder's work of finding ten specifically inherited temperament traits, how these polygenic traits are held on a sliding scale, and what specific traits we strive to consistently achieve in our large American Dirus companion dog breed.

 First of all, we must again begin by defining terms.
 The word "temperament" can have several different meanings, but the Dire Wolf Project uses the word in a very specific way for a specific purpose.